tgk/tgk.github.com/_posts/2013-01-26-edn-service-spike.markdown

 This blog post presents a REST service which expects an edn map with a `:name` key.
 The service reverses the name and returns it as an edn map containing a `:message` key.

-The full project with a `project.clj` file and instructions for testing the project can be found [at github](https://github.com/tgk/edn-spike).
+The full spike with a `project.clj` file and instructions for testing the spike can be found [at github](https://github.com/tgk/edn-spike).

 ## Clojure Ring app